jensstigaard/vue-vmix-conn-plugin/README.md

 }).$mount('#app')
 ```
 ### Simple use
-You can now access the vMix connection plugin and use it inside any Vue file.
+You can now access the vMix connection plugin and use it in any Vue file.
 ```javascript
 // In Vue file
 export default {